 A geometric progression is a sequence where the succeeding term is ‘r’ times the preceding term.
 If a paper is folded four or five times, calculating the height of the stack of the paper after being folded four to five times is an example of geometric progression.
-In this article, we come across geometric progression solved problems along with definition and properties of common ratio.
+In this article, we come across geometric progression solved problems along with the definition and properties of common ratio.

 Geometric Progression Definition

-The properties of a geometric progression are:
+The properties of a geometric progression are listed below:

 - If all the terms in a geometric progression are raised to the same power, then the new sequence obtained is also in geometric progression.